yglcode/golang-oop-primitives/README.md

 ### **2. Embedding: for code reuse and delegation.** ###

-   In traditional OOP, one purpose of inheritance is for code reuse: subclasses inherit(or embed in layout) properties and methods of superclass.
+   In traditional OOP, one purpose of inheritance is for code reuse: subclasses inherit (or embed a copy in layout) properties and methods of superclass.
 And inheritance set up "is-a" relation among two types: subclass can be used in anywhere superclass is expected.

    In Go, a "outer" struct type can [embed](https://golang.org/ref/spec#Struct_types) another "inner" type to reuse inner's code and logic :
 ```go